AdguardTeam/LegalDocs/adguard.com/affiliate-terms-and-conditions.html.md

     (a) If you choose PayPal as your payout method, AdGuard will share the email address you indicate with [PayPal (Europe) S.à r.l. et Cie, S.C.A.](https://www.paypal.com/) PayPal Privacy Policy: [https://www.paypal.com/cy/webapps/mpp/ua/privacy-full](https://www.paypal.com/cy/webapps/mpp/ua/privacy-full).

-    (b) If you choose Solar Staff as your payout method, AdGuard will share the email address you indicate with [TMS SolarWeb Ltd](https://solarstaff.com/).
-Solar Staff Privacy Policy: [https://solarstaff.com/documents/privacy-policy](https://solarstaff.com/documents/privacy-policy).
+    (b) If you choose Mellow as your payout method, AdGuard will share the email address you indicate with [TMS SolarWeb Ltd](https://www.mellow.io/).
+Mellow Privacy Policy: [https://www.mellow.io/documents/privacy-policy](https://www.mellow.io/documents/privacy-policy).

 AdGuard does not request or have access to your accounts in third-party payment services.